-- Lund & Guttry LLP performed the audits of the District and Foundation entities for fiscal years 2020 and 2021. - During fiscal year 2022, the audit department of Lund & Guttry discontinued allowing the audit staff to create their own accounting and auditing firm, Coachella Valley Accounting & Auditing, who completed the FY22 audits. - During the fiscal year, the Foundation continued to receive ELC federal funding via Riverside County, which required an A-133 (Single Audit) for the 2nd consecutive year. - All audit reports were presented during the District committee meeting.
-However, the Foundation and Single Audit reports will be approved during the Foundation's committee meeting. - The Foundation and Single Audits received unmodified opinions. - However, a finding is noted for the Foundation and identified as a Significant Deficiency. - Accounting Standard was updated in 2020 (ASU 2018-08), which staff was made aware during the audit, that was not implemented. - The update is regarding modified accounting treatment of Grants Payable and Restricted Net Assets. - The accrual of initiatives (i.e. Behavioral Health and the Avery Trust-Air Quality funds) and the carry-over of grant budgets that are not presently awarded to external entities are no longer allowed and must be accounted for differently on the Foundation's books.
-This does not affect the accounting on the District's books. - Specific details are noted in the Single Audit report of the Foundation. - It is important to note, the required adjustments are accounting related and do not have financial implications. - Staff recommends approval of the FY2022 Audit Reports for the Foundation and Single Audit.
+- Lund & Guttry LLP performed the audits of the District and Foundation entities for fiscal years 2020 and 2021. - During fiscal year 2022, the audit department of Lund & Guttry discontinued allowing the audit staff to create their own accounting and auditing firm, Coachella Valley Accounting & Auditing, who completed the FY22 audits. - During the fiscal year, the Foundation continued to receive ELC federal funding via Riverside County, which required an A-133 (Single Audit) for the 2nd consecutive year. - The following audit reports were presented at the October 11, 2022 District committee meeting by Shannon Maidment, CPA, Andrea Oliveri, CPA, and Gary Dack, CPA: - 1.
+Communication Letter - 2.
+Internal Controls Report - 3.
+District Audit Report - 4.
+Retirement Protection Plan (RPP) Audit Report - 5.
+Desert Healthcare Foundation & Single Audit Reports (Information only).
+To be approved during the Foundation's F&A Committee meeting) - The District and Retirement Protection Plan audits received unmodified opinions with no findings. - The Foundation and Single Audits also received unmodified opinions. - A finding is noted for the Foundation and identified as a significant deficiency. - Accounting Standard was updated in 2020 (ASU 2018-08), which staff was made aware during the audit, that was not implemented. - The update is regarding modified accounting treatment of Grants Payable and Restricted Net Assets. - The accrual of initiatives (i.e. Behavioral Health and the Avery Trust-Air Quality funds) and the carry-over of grant budgets that are not presently awarded to external entities are no longer allowed and must be accounted for differently on the Foundation's books.
+This does not affect the accounting on the District's books. - Specific details are noted in the Single Audit report of the Foundation. - It is important to note, the required adjustments are accounting related and do not have financial implications.
+Page 14 of 46